-For the purpose of this chapter, the following definitions apply:
+For the purpose of this chapter, the following definitions apply unless the context clearly requires otherwise:

 “Acute toxicity” means the ability of a hazardous substance to cause injury or death to an organism as a result of a short-term exposure to a hazardous substance.

-“Agreed order” means an order issued by the department under WAC 173-340-530 with which the potentially liable person receiving the order agrees to comply.
-An agreed order may be used to require or approve any cleanup or other remedial actions but it is not a settlement under RCW 70.105D.040(4) and shall not contain a covenant not to sue, or provide protection from claims for contribution, or provide eligibility for public funding of remedial actions under RCW 70.105D.070(2)(d)(xi).
+“Agreed order” means an order issued by Ecology under WAC 173-340-530 with which the potentially liable person receiving the order agrees to comply.
+An agreed order may be used to require or approve any cleanup or other remedial actions, but it is not a settlement under RCW 70A.305.040(4) and does not contain a covenant not to sue, or provide protection from claims for contribution, or provide eligibility for public funding of remedial actions under RCW 70A.305.190(4)(a)(v) and (vi).

 “Aliphatic hydrocarbons” or “aliphatics” means organic compounds that are characterized by a straight, branched, or cyclic (nonbenzene ring) arrangement of carbon atoms and that do not contain halogens (such as chlorine).
 See also "aromatic hydrocarbons."

-“All practicable methods of treatment” means all technologies and/or methods currently available and demonstrated to work under similar site circumstances or through pilot studies, and applicable to the site at reasonable cost.
-These include "all known available and reasonable methods of treatment" (AKART) for discharges or potential discharges to waters of the state, and "best available control technologies" for releases of hazardous substances into the air resulting from cleanup actions.
+“All practicable methods of treatment” means all technologies or methods currently available and demonstrated to work under similar site circumstances or through pilot studies, and applicable to the site at reasonable cost.
+These include "all known available and reasonable methods of treatment" (AKART) for discharges or potential discharges to waters of the state, and "best available control technologies" (BACT) for releases of hazardous substances into the air resulting from cleanup actions.

-“Applicable state and federal laws” means all legally applicable requirements and those requirements that the department determines, based on the criteria in WAC 173-340-710(3), are relevant and appropriate requirements.
+“Applicable state and federal laws” means all legally applicable requirements specified in WAC 173-340-710(3) and those requirements that Ecology determines, based on the criteria in WAC 173-340-710(4), are relevant and appropriate requirements.

-“Area background” means the concentrations of hazardous substances that are consistently present in the environment in the vicinity of a site which are the result of human activities unrelated to releases from that site.
+“Area background” means the concentration of a hazardous substance consistently present in the environment in the vicinity of a site as the result of human activities unrelated to releases from that site.
+See also “natural background.”

 “Aromatic hydrocarbons” or "aromatics” means organic compounds that are characterized by one or more benzene rings, with or without aliphatic hydrocarbon substitutions of hydrogen atoms on the rings, and that do not contain halogens (such as chlorine).
 See also "aliphatic hydrocarbons."